alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-live-animals.markdown

 ## Within the EU

-If you’re bringing live animals into Great Britain from the EU, you need to:
+All animals you import from within the EU must accompanied by an Intra Trade Animal Health Certificate (ITAHC).

+$CTA

+Make sure your exporter includes original health certificates with the consignment, and that they are kept by the person who ordered the consignment.

+$CTA

+###Before your consignment arrives

-- send written notification of your consignment to the [APHA Centre for International Trade Carlisle](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#centre-for-international-trade-carlisle) office closest to the import destination 24 hours before it arrives
+Send written notification of your consignment to the [APHA Centre for International Trade Carlisle](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#centre-for-international-trade-carlisle) office closest to the import destination 24 hours before it arrives.
-- get your consignment checked by an APHA inspector.

 You must include the: